DevOps

 Creating AWS infrastructure with Terraform

-On the other hand, the terraform apply command enables the implementation of the desired state of the resources defined in the configuration files, using provider plugins to interact with each cloud provider.
-The results of these actions are then stored in a Terraform state file, which is used for maintaining and modifying the created resources.
+The terraform apply command allows you to align your environment along with the desired state of the resources defined in the configuration files.
+You use a provider plugins to “talk” with each cloud provider.
+The action results are then stored in your Terraform state file, which is used for maintaining and modifying the created resources.

 What is Terraform import command?